Of all the training programs I’ve used over the years, the 4-day upper lower split is one of my favorites.

 Technically, the lower back is part of your upper body.
 However, because the lower back is heavily involved in exercises like the squat and deadlift, which fall on lower body day, I’ve grouped the lower back in with the lower body.

-The 4-day workout split is the default version of the upper lower split.
+The 4 day workout split is the default version of the upper lower split.
 You hit the upper body on Monday, lower body on Tuesday, then take Wednesday off.

 Thursday is another upper day, Friday is a lower day and you have the weekend off.
 Each group of muscles is trained twice a week.
+For example:

 - Monday: Upper Body